Stop Spending and Start Saving

 Pay Down Credit Card Debt

-The annual percentage rate, APR on credit cards, is expected to decrease from 0.25% to 1.5%.
-It drops because most cards are variable rate and follow the prime rate.
-The prime rate follows the Fed’s rates, which were lowered in March as explained above.
+The annual percentage rate, APR on credit cards, is not expected to decrease until the Federal Reserve begins to lower interest rates.
+Rates drop because most cards are variable rates and follow the prime rate.
+The prime rate follows the Fed’s rates.

 Invest